echo-karriere/itxbergen-frontend/README.md

-> This is the new ITxBergen homepage currently under development
+> This is the new ITxBergen homepage currently under development.
+Current version [ixb-web](https://github.com/echo-karriere/ixb-web)

 ## Using Docker